jakkie747/demo/src/USER_MANUAL.md

 # Blinkogies App - User Manual........

-Welcome to the Blinkogies App!
+Welcome 2 the Blinkogies App!
 This application is designed to be a central place for all communication between the school and our families.
 This guide will walk you through all the features available to you.

 ---